FrancoisMentec/OpenCompare2/README.md

 ### From [opencompare.org](https://opencompare.org/)
 Open a pcm and copy the link of the pcm (ex: [https://opencompare.org/pcm/5757b9be975a3c01a5e5b477](https://opencompare.org/pcm/5757b9be975a3c01a5e5b477)) inside the search field on the homepage and click on import.
 You don't need to copy the full link, any string that contains the id of the pcm (ex: 5757b9be975a3c01a5e5b477) will work.

+### From csv file
+Drag and drop your file on the home page, a popup appears, click on import, done (separator has to be a comma).